ga-curriculum/github-collaboration/working-with-a-team/README.md

 - Choose a repository creator and have them create a new repository on GitHub.
 - When the team gets to the steps **Make Changes** everyone should add a new file called `team.md` to the repository.
 On the first line of this file put your name.
 (Every first line of `team.md` should be a different name.)
+- Complete the flow above for pushing and merging your changes with a pull request.
-- Refer back to [Resolving Merge Conflicts Remotely](./merging-and-merge-conflicts/README.md) for instructions on how to resolve merge conflicts.
+- Refer back to [Resolving Merge Conflicts Remotely](../merging-and-merge-conflicts/README.md) for instructions on how to resolve merge conflicts.

 At the end of this exercise, you should have a new file called `team.md` in the repository with everyone's name in it.